uber/uber-ios-sdk/README.md

 # Uber Rides iOS SDK

 This Swift library allows you to integrate Uber into your iOS app.
+It is designed to make it quick and easy to add a 'Request a Ride' button in your application, seamlessly connecting your users with Uber.

 ## Requirements